theupdateframework/taps/tap4.md

 Every member in this list is a dictionary with at least two keys:

 * "paths" specifies a list of target paths of patterns.
-* "repositories" specifies a list of one or more repository names from D2.
+* "repositories" specifies a list of one or more repository names.
 * Optionally, "terminating" is a Boolean attribute indicating whether or not this delegation terminates [backtracking](#interpreting-the-trust-pinning-file).